patricktiu/generator-ibm-java-liberty/generator-liberty/README.md

 ?
 Select from the list of available generation options.
  (Use arrow keys)
 ❯ Liberty : generate source for WebSphere Liberty.
-  Bluemix : generate source for Bluemix starters
+  Bluemix : generate source for IBM Cloud starters
 ```

-[Bluemix](https://console.ng.bluemix.net/) starters provide infrastructure files for building locally with Maven or Gradle and deploying to IBM Bluemix using containers.
-They also include code snippets to connect to any Bluemix services that are selected as part of the generation.
+[Bluemix](https://console.ng.bluemix.net/) starters provide infrastructure files for building locally with Maven or Gradle and deploying to IBM Cloud using containers.
+They also include code snippets to connect to any IBM Cloud services that are selected as part of the generation.

 The [WebSphere Liberty](https://developer.ibm.com/wasdev/) technologies option allows a developer to pick and choose which WebSphere Liberty feature they would like in their application and the ability to add Microservice Builder integration to the application.